 • Instance resource scaling

-If your instance has been scaled in or out more than five times, the original shard count may no longer meet the requirements.
-In this case, you can replace the default table group.
+If your instance has been scaled in or out by more than five times, the original shard count may no longer meet the requirements.
+In this case, you can change the default table group.
 The number of shards must be greater than the number of compute nodes and less than 60% of the total number of CPU cores.

 • Plan 3: Add tables to multiple table groups